VertebrateResequencing/wr/.docs/issues/lists.md

 - [#192 Write Nextflow support](https://github.com/VertebrateResequencing/wr/issues/192): This is a separate Nextflow scheduler/integration project and the issue notes it is not strictly for this repository.
   - _Independent review (suggest Invalid): beyond being out of scope (the executor would live in Nextflow's codebase), wr already supports being a Nextflow backend via its LSF/bsub emulation (added v0.13.0), so the need is largely moot._
 - [#117 Task Execution Service - GA4GH APIs](https://github.com/VertebrateResequencing/wr/issues/117): TES support would require API design, auth choices, and file input/output semantics beyond the current REST surface.
+- [#92 Add a website front-page to readthedocs](https://github.com/VertebrateResequencing/wr/issues/92): The changelog records a new Read the Docs documentation site replacing the old README/wiki content.
+  - _Independent review (disagree with Solved): the docs site exists, but the issue's actual ask (a proper front page, a purchased domain, a walkthrough/video) was still open per the 2021-10-29 comment ("no nice front page implemented, or domain purchased yet").
+The remaining work is external/non-code, so I placed it in Can't Fix rather than Solved._
 - [#73 OpenStack: Watch host resources to identify lockups](https://github.com/VertebrateResequencing/wr/issues/73): Validating this needs real OpenStack workers that exhibit the low-load lockup behavior.
+- [#72 Openstack failed job should retry on a different host](https://github.com/VertebrateResequencing/wr/issues/72): A normal user-command failure can still leave the host reusable, so retry-on-different-host behavior remains to be added.
+  - _Independent review (suggest Can't Fix): the runner-exit-on-failure sub-behaviour is local code, but "retry on a different host" is inherently multi-host and can't be meaningfully verified without OpenStack._
 - [#66 OpenStack - additional storage should be mounted as additional volume](https://github.com/VertebrateResequencing/wr/issues/66): This needs OpenStack block-device behavior and volume lifecycle testing.
 - [#54 Feature - OpenStack volume passing between dependant jobs](https://github.com/VertebrateResequencing/wr/issues/54): Passing volumes between dependent cloud jobs is a major OpenStack orchestration feature.
 - [#53 Cloud schedulers: better/no server reuse](https://github.com/VertebrateResequencing/wr/issues/53): This requires cloud scheduling policy changes and real OpenStack validation around reuse, isolation, and teardown.